mrslvg/sgm-sim/README.md

 `$ ./shared-control`

 ### Note
-Make sure the Coppelia Sim is open and the scene *sgm-sim.ttt* is correctly loaded.
+Make sure the Coppelia Sim is open and the scene *sgm-sim.ttt* is correctly loaded before executing the last command.